-- For maintenance purposes, vertical face structures intended to replace failing structures may be placed waterward of the failing structure at the minimum distance necessary to facilitate construction, but no more than twenty four (24) inches waterward from the base of the failing structure. - Upon structural failure or loss due to a discrete storm event, reconstruction of the failed structure shall occur at the base, within the original footprint, of the previous structure. - Structures must be constructed in a manner designed to avoid creating areas of still or stagnant water. - Living shoreline/ABD structures and fill areas including breakwaters may not extend into the waterbody more than thirty (30) feet from the MHW or OHW line or more than 25 percent of the distance across the waterbody.
+- For maintenance purposes, vertical face structures intended to replace failing structures may be placed waterward of the failing structure at the minimum distance necessary to facilitate construction, but no more than twenty-four (24) inches waterward from the base of the failing structure. - Upon structural failure or loss due to a discrete storm event, reconstruction of the failed structure shall occur at the base, within the original footprint, of the previous structure. - Structures must be constructed in a manner designed to avoid creating areas of still or stagnant water. - Living shoreline/ABD structures and fill areas should be constructed the minimum distance necessary to protect the shoreline and facilitate construction, but may not extend into the waterbody more than thirty -five (35) feet from the MHW line or OHW line, or more than 25 percent of the distance across the waterbody, as measured from the MHW line or OHW line, or from the waterward limits of emergent vegetation.